UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 and Ricgraph Explorer are run
 automatically at the start of the virtual machine, so you can immediately start giving the demo.

-For comparison, if you would have installed Neo4j and Ricgraph for a single user, as described in
+For comparison, if you had installed Neo4j and Ricgraph for a single user, as described in
 [the documentation describing the installation and configuration of Ricgraph for a single user](ricgraph_install_configure.md),